 A delayed reaction could lead to disaster.
 Bed bugs multiply so quickly that it could be only a matter of weeks before full infestation.
 Exterminating these vampires is not something you can put off until tomorrow.

 Stages of Life, Habitat, Activity and Physiology

-Bed bugs do go through many stages of life.
+Bed bugs go through many stages of life.
 Viewing bed bugs during different stages might result in different descriptions of the same type of bug.
 For example, in their youth phase, they can be difficult to see because they are whitish unless they have started a meal.
 Then in their adult phase, they may be larger and a different color.

 While young, the brown/red/black color signifies that it has had a blood meal.
 As a bed bug grows it sheds its skin, which is referred to as a cast.
 The human blood is the energy source to built a new stronger skin.